dev-debabrata/e-learning-mern/README.md

 # 🎓 MERN Stack E-Learning App

-A full-featured online learning platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-This app allows users to register, enroll in courses, track progress, and manage content through a clean and responsive UI.
+A full-featured online learning platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Designed for students, instructors, and admins, this app enables seamless digital education delivery.
+It includes real-time course management, user authentication, video lessons, assessments, and administrative tools — all wrapped in a clean, responsive interface.

 ---